 The settings defined in the Testpoint Setup dialog when generating output directly from the PCB are distinct and separate to those defined for the same output type in an Output Job Configuration file.
 In the former, the settings are stored in the project file; for the latter, they are stored in the Output Job Configuration file.

-Text - check for standard text format in the report.
+Text - enable for standard text format in the report.

-CSV - check for standard comma separated value format, which can be imported into a spreadsheet application, such as Excel, for further processing.
+CSV - enable for standard comma separated value format, which can be imported into a spreadsheet application, such as Excel, for further processing.

 Test Point Layers